Roasted Beet Salad with Goat Cheese

 - Use a sharp, sturdy vegetable peeler to make thin carrot ribbons.

-- If you’d rather, skip the roasting step for the chips and shavings and toss the raw beet rounds and carrot ribbons into the salad.
+- To make this in less time, skip the roasting step for the chips and shavings and toss the raw beet rounds and carrot ribbons into the salad.

 Roasted Beet Salad with Goat Cheese